fommil/fpmortals/manuscript/wip.md

 ## Always in motion is the `Future`

-In Chapter 1, we used `Future` to build sequential applications with `.flatMap`.
-But the truth is that `Future` is a terrible `Monad`.

 The biggest problem with `Future` is that it eagerly schedules work during construction.
 Let's see why that's a problem.
 Rewriting the Chapter 1 example to use `Monad`: